mkaszubowski/mkaszubowski.github.io/_posts/2020-12-10-benefits-daily-deployment.md

 - It unblocks your team members faster.
 - It encourages you to use feature flags.
 - It reduces the time spent on code review (making code review easier)
-- It reduces the chances of marge conflicts.
+- It reduces the chances of merge conflicts.
 - You almost never have to deploy someone else's code (and you never have to deploy any code written by a person currently on vacation) and be surprised that you missed some piece of configuration or data migration.